bridgerust/bridgerust/docs/migration_pgvector.md

-# Migrating from PgVector to Kabod
+# Migrating from PgVector to Embex

-Kabod abstracts away the SQL complexity of PgVector.
-This guide helps you migrate from PgVector to Kabod.
+Embex abstracts away the SQL complexity of PgVector.
+This guide helps you migrate from PgVector to Embex.

 ## Table of Contents